basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 The function source can be specified directly in the query by using the "source" spec field.
 It can also be loaded from a pre-stored riak object by providing "bucket" and "key" fields in the spec.
 Or, a builtin JavaScript function can be used by providing a "name" field.
 Erlang map functions can be specified using the "module" and "function" fields in the spec.

-<div class="info"> Riak comes with some prebuilt JavaScript Functions.
+<div class="info"> Riak comes with some prebuilt JavaScript functions.
 You can check them out at: [[https://github.com/basho/riak_kv/blob/master/priv/mapred_builtins.js|https://github.com/basho/riak_kv/blob/master/priv/mapred_builtins.js]] </div>

 For example: